sonata-project/SonataAdminBundle/docs/cookbook/recipe_data_mapper.rst

 If there is a requirement for the entity to have domain specific methods instead of getters/setters for each entity field then it won't work with SonataAdmin out of the box.
 But Symfony Form component provides ``DataMapper`` that can be used to make it work.
-Symfony itself lacks examples of using ``DataMapper`` but there is an article by webmozart that covers it - https://webmozart.io/blog/2015/09/09/value-objects-in-symfony-forms/
+Symfony itself lacks examples of using ``DataMapper`` but there is an archived article by webmozart that covers it - https://web.archive.org/web/20230208170900/https://webmozart.io/blog/2015/09/09/value-objects-in-symfony-forms/

 Example Entity
 ^^^^^^^^^^^^^^